 SEC.
-4.01 RFP ATTACHMENTS
+4.01 RFP SUBMITTAL FORMS

-This RFP contains Attachments, which must be completed by the Offeror and submitted as their proposal.
-An electronic copy of form is posted along with this RFP.
+This RFP contains Submittal Forms, which must be completed by the offeror and submitted as their proposal.
+An electronic copy of the forms is posted along with this RFP.
 Offerors shall not re-create these forms, create their own forms, or edit the format structure of the forms unless permitted to do so.
-Do not exceed any page limits identified on the attachments.
-If submitting a proposal via hard copy, all attachment documents must be on standard 8 1⁄2 x 11 inch paper.
-All attachment documents must be written in the English language, be single sided, and be single-spaced with a minimum font size of 10.

-Unless otherwise specified in this RFP, the Attachments shall be the Offeror's entire proposal.
+Unless otherwise specified in this RFP, the Submittal Forms shall be the offeror's entire proposal.
 Do not include any marketing information in the proposal.